kontent-ai/management-sdk-net/README.md

 var response = await client.CreateAssetAsync(asset);
 ```

 You can also build your dynamic object representations of the elements from strongly typed elements models with `ElementBuilder`.
-That is **recommended approach when you don't need to work with strongly typed models** because it ensures you provided the element identification - `element.id`/`element.codename`.
+This is a **recommended approach when you don't need to work with strongly typed models** because it ensures you provided the element identification - `element.id`/`element.codename`.

 ```csharp
  // Elements to update